LiaoWC/MasterTheGameOfConnect4/README.md

 ## Game Rules

-- Board: Unlike ordinary 3D Connect Four, the board is added 8 more cells. [(Example board image refer to this)](https://github.com/LiaoWC/MasterTheGameOfConnect4/blob/main/data/img/method_6.png) Total number of cells is 24.
+- Board: Unlike ordinary 3D Connect Four, the board is added 8 more cells. [(Example board image refer to this.
+In this image, gray is the legal next movement, blue is black-player, yellow is white-player.)](https://github.com/LiaoWC/MasterTheGameOfConnect4/blob/main/data/img/Figure_1.png) Total number of cells is 24.
 Pieces can be stacked in a cell but the maximum number in a cell is 6 (ordinary one is 4).
 - Objective: Get more scores than your opponent.
 Form four-in-a-lines to win scores.
 - Score calculation: Four-in-a-lines can be along any direction, and they can have shared pieces.
 Everytime you accomplish a four-in-a-line, you get <img alt="" src="https://latex.codecogs.com/svg.latex?\lfloor{\frac{100}{k}}\rfloor"> scores. "k" means the line is the k-th line to appear.
 - In each move, a player selects one cell that is not full yet (<6) to place a game piece in.
 The new piece will be at the top of the stack in that cell.